acarapetis/dotfiles/README.md

 - tmux
 - nethack

-The vim configuration features the following (probably excessive) list of plugins:
+The vim configuration features the following (probably excessive) list of plugins, which will be automatically installed by install.sh:

 - `coc`, with language support extensions for python, typescript/javascript, terraform, HTML, CSS, and JSON